-When I’m on holiday I love the feeling of living with only essential items and my favourite clothes and accessories.
-I’ve often wondered if decluttering my home would give me the same feelings of calmness and peace.
-Like being on holiday all year round.
+When I’m on holiday, I love the feeling of living with my favourite clothes, accessories and a few essential items.
+This led me to wonder if decluttering my home would give me the same feelings of calmness and peace, like being on holiday all year round!

-When I moved into my apartment in 2011 I started letting go of the clutter.
-Then at the beginning in 2014 I drastically reduced my belongings to embrace a slightly more minimalist lifestyle.
-A notion of cutting out the clutter and distractions.
-Replacing them with time, space and room for thinking and creativity.
-I also stopped buying stuff, and by stuff, I mean knick-knacks, bits and bobs, trinkets etc. The things I don’t really need.
+When I moved into my apartment in 2011, I started letting go of the things I no longer used or loved.
+I enjoyed the extra space and calmness that came from the process.
+Follow this, at the beginning of 2014, I decided to drastically reduce my belongings and embrace a slightly more minimalist lifestyle.
+A notion of cutting out the distractions and replacing them with time, space and room for thinking and creativity.

-It was an extremely therapeutic process and I’ve now reached a point where I no longer want for things.
-I’m not sure if this is the new me but for now, I’m enjoying feeling content with what I have.
-For me minimalism isn’t about not buying things – life would be pretty dull without the odd treat – it’s more about enjoying a clutter-free life and the extra time it brings.
-I particularly like the quote ‘if you are going to have fewer things they have to be great things’.
-Now who can argue with that?
+It was an extremely therapeutic process.
+For me minimalism isn’t about not buying things, after all, life would be dull without the occasional treat.
+It’s more about enjoying a clutter-free life and the extra time it brings.
+I particularly like the quote, ‘if you are going to have fewer things they have to be great things’.
+Now, who can argue with that?